-Lake Winnipeg is famously known for being home to the Manitoba Greenback.
-These greenback walleyes grow huge, and during the winter, can also be found in large numbers.
+Ice fishing greenbacks on Lake Winnipeg should be on the top of your ice fishing destinations list.
+These greenback walleyes grow huge, and during the winter can be found in big schools.

 Ice Fishing Greenbacks on Lake Winnipeg